KobAmoah/Portfolio-Construction-and-Analytics/README.md

 ![images-9](https://user-images.githubusercontent.com/108365002/203464048-ebcd4f70-dd77-4361-9836-1c992785cf43.jpeg)

 # Portfolio-Construction-and-Analytics
-      The ability to simplify means to eliminate the unnecessary so that the necessary may speak.
+      I am always doing that which I cannot do, in order that I might learn how to do it.
-                                                                                  - Hans Hofmann
+                                                                            - Pablo Picasso

- This work is an ongoing attempt focusing on two main components of the portfolio management process.
+ This work is attempt focusing on two main components of the portfolio management process.
 These components are:
    - Portfolio weighting
    - Portfolio performance evaluation